Table of Contents

 Characteristics of Eosinophil

-- They play a crucial role in the host’s immune response against endoparasitic infections as schistosomiasis and helminthic.
+- Role in Immune Response: Eosinophils play a critical role in the host’s immune response against certain types of endoparasitic infections, such as schistosomiasis and helminthic infections.

-- They are derived from myeloid progenitor-lineage Hematopoietic Stem Cells (HSC).
+- Derived from Hematopoietic Stem Cells (HSC): Eosinophils are derived from myeloid progenitor-lineage Hematopoietic Stem Cells (HSC) in the bone marrow.

 Structure of Eosinophils

-- Eosinophils are granulocytes with a diameter of between 10 and 16 m.
-The cells have segmented or bilobed nuclei, and the ratio of nuclei to cytoplasm is approximately 30%.
+- Size and Nucleus: Eosinophils are granulocytes and typically measure between 10-16 µm in diameter.
+They have a segmented or bi-lobed nucleus, where the ratio of nuclei to cytoplasm is approximately 30%.

 Granular Content of Eosinophil